Relative ideals in homological categories, with an application to MV-algebras: Hoops and basic algebras

 $\phi$ preserves the negation:\\

 \\

 Finally, $\phi$ preserves the constant:

-This shows that the map $\phi$ is a homomorphism of MV-algebras, and since it commutes with the kernels, the sections and the retractions, by the split short five lemma, it is indeed an isomorphism.
+This shows that the map $\phi$ is a homomorphism of MV-algebras.
+Since $\phi$ commutes with the kernels, the sections and the retractions, is indeed an isomorphism, by the split short five lemma.